Kovenda/R-Shiny-App-to-predict-Factors-Affecting-Survival-of-CHD/README.md

 ||TIME  |  EF| Sodium |Serum Creatinine |platelets  | CPK| index |Residual| leverage| rstudent|
 |---|---|---|---|---|---|---|---|---|---|---|
 |1 |30|0 |1|0 |3|3|240 |39.6|0.0131|2.81|
-> Although index 240 has a large residual value, however, its 0.0131 leverage value is not bigger than the Leverage Cutoff value at 0.13043478 (3(k+1)/n).
+> Index 240 has a large residual value, however, its 0.0131 leverage value is not bigger than the Leverage Cutoff value at 0.13043478 (3(k+1)/n).
 Therefore, this point is an influential point.
 We will see whether there are any other influential points that do not have high residuals as index 240.

 ```{r}
 high.Leverage = survival [survival$leverage > 0.13043478 & is.na(survival$leverage) == FALSE, ]